data-forge/data-forge-ts/README.md

 Config object to fromCSV is now only passed to Babyparse, it is no longer passed to DataFrame constructor.

+The Series.join function always used to return a DataFrame.
+This was wrong.
+It now returns a Series.

+Union/intersection/except have been simplified.
+Series.intersection/except now takes two selectors rather than a comparer.
+Series.intersection/except, etc, Join functions selector no longer takes an index.

+To simplify things intersection/except/join, etc selector fn no longer accepts the index.

 **New feature**

 Typescript